DeanLemans/deanlemans.github.io/content/00-raw/a manifesto for power.md

 # a manifesto for power

 > [!NOTE] A note to those that read this.
 (TLDR; FUCK OFF)
-> this page/content is intended to be hidden, if you are offended by this then that is entirely your own fault for reading this. this is the driving framework of what i want to become.
+> this page/content is intended to be hidden, if you are offended by this then that is entirely your own fault for reading this.
 > its too offensive to some so i will most likely never show this to people.

 > [!NOTE] to be integrated into document